-Taking nutritional Maqui supplements can benefit cancer patients with Renal Non-Clear Cell Carcinoma on Bevacizumab treatment.
-But avoid Maqui supplements if on Ifosfamide treatment for Testicular Germ Cell Tumors.
-Similarly, taking nutritional supplement Maqui can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MET.
-But avoid taking nutritional supplement Maqui when at genetic risk of cancer due to mutation of gene TERT.
+Taking Maqui extracts or nutritional supplements may benefit Primary Non-Small Cell Lung Cancer patients on Erlotinib treatment over Olive nutritional supplements.
+But Maqui supplements or Maqui extracts offer less benefit if on Radiation treatment for Primary Adamantinoma compared to Peony.
+Similarly, taking nutritional supplements Maqui may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene ERBB2 over Parsley.
+But avoid nutritional supplements Maqui when at genetic risk of cancer due to mutation of gene ATM.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Testicular Germ Cell Tumors or Renal Non-Clear Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Maqui.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Non-Small Cell Lung Cancer or Primary Adamantinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Maqui.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Maqui?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene MET?
-Are the implications of Testicular Germ Cell Tumors same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment with Ifosfamide or with Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Maqui extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene ERBB2 the same as due to mutation of gene ATM?
+Are the implications of Primary Non-Small Cell Lung Cancer the same as Primary Adamantinoma?
+Is it one and the same if you are on treatment with Radiation or Erlotinib?

 Maqui is a purple coloured berry which is native to Chile and Argentina.
 It is considered as a superfruit which is higher in antioxidants than other berries like blackberries, blueberries and raspberries.
 Maqui is rich in anthocyanins which has immense health benefits.
 Following are some of the potential benefits of Maqui: